cadenjohnson/M_WebApp/README.txt

-connect signup html to user_blue to use data and commit to database then...

-do this...

-update and connect the database with the models etc
+update blog to accept posts (make blog post form on new template (new, update, delete))

-add more models/blueprints
+add more models/blueprints (calendar, weather, then maybe spotify)

 update css to make her pretty